doublechaintech/jewelry-flow-pro/README.md

 ● Orders can be synchronized from Local Buying App to Cloud, data can be centralized backup in cloud

-This system is centrally managed; route feature requests through the internal product queue so we can coordinate deployments and support.
+●  This system is centrally managed; route feature requests through the internal product queue so we can coordinate deployments and support.
 ```

+## Contact

+If you are considering buy the software, please contact to **zhangxilai#doublechaintech.com**